Why Accreditation Matters

 “I believe my experience is an all too common one when starting out as a trainee Coach.
 I decided to hire a personal life coach, so scouted the local internet for qualiﬁed coaches – one with letters after their name.

-I had no idea what qualiﬁcations or indeed what the criteria was for choosing a coach.
-So I selected someone who had a pretty ofﬁcial ICF logo (Institute of Coaching) after their name, and thought that would sufﬁce, so paid my money.
+I had no idea what qualiﬁcations or indeed what the criteria were for choosing a coach.
+So I selected someone who had a pretty ofﬁcial ICF logo (Institute of Coaching) after their name and thought that would sufﬁce, so paid my money.
 I had no idea then that this wasn’t any ofﬁcial endorsement whatsoever!

 Fast forward six months, and I’m a trainee coach with my ﬁrst prospective client, who in turn asked me if I was a qualiﬁed coach, she also wanted to know if I could prove my credentials.
 My prospective client advised me that her friend had used a coach who had treated her badly, so she needed to be reassured that I was a qualified, experienced and accredited coach before she would consider me.